-Truck Accident Lawyers in North Carolina
+Truck Accident Attorneys Handling Cases Across North Carolina

 Those that manage to survive an accident with an 80,000-pound fully loaded truck are often left with severe and debilitating injuries that undermine mobility, health, and quality of life.
 The unfortunate truth is that many of these accidents are entirely preventable.
 Truck drivers are routinely pressured to meet unrealistic delivery deadlines, hours of service regulations are often ignored, and shortcuts on maintenance and repairs are all a recipe for serious injury and death.

 The North Carolina DMV reported over 4,000 tractor-trailer accidents causing 1,109 injuries in 2019.
 I-95, I-40, and I-85 are just a few of the heavily traveled highways in North Carolina.
 At Riddle & Brantley, we have helped people involved in commercial and non-commercial truck accidents stemming from drowsy drivers, poorly maintained vehicles, illegal lane changes, reckless behavior, and mechanical failure.
 We have the skills, resources, and expertise to seek justice on your behalf.